Meet Dana

 management, trauma, and relational issues.
 She successfully leverages her clinical work with social justice advocacy as an author, public speaker, and activist for inclusion and trauma-informed practices in education and counseling.

-She is married and has three young children who keep her grounded, thankful, and hopeful for a brighter future.
+She has three children who keep her grounded, thankful, and hopeful for a brighter future.

 Start where you are.

-The best advice I have ever received when questioning how to proceed in life: start where you are.
+The best advice I have ever received about navigating life is to start where you are.

-For so long I felt that the pieces of who I am were divergent, and secondary to my work as a clinician.
+For a long time, I felt that my identity was secondary and separate from my work as a clinician.

-As a therapist we are taught to walk with our clients as they lead us down the pathways of their life.
-We walk along side them or behind them in their journey.
-Occasionally we shine our light in the darkness to help them to see around the bend, but it is not our journey.
+As therapists, we are trained to walk with our clients as they lead us down their life paths.
+We accompany them, sometimes walking beside them, sometimes following behind.
+Occasionally, we shine our light in the darkness to help them see around the bend, but ultimately, it is their journey.

-Perhaps, this is what fostered my feeling I had to choose one role, therapist, and forsake the other pieces of myself.
-This was not accurate.
-You can embrace all the things that make you who you are and it only enriches the journey you walk with others.
+Perhaps this practice contributed to my belief that I had to choose one role—therapist—and neglect other parts of myself.
+This was a misconception.
+You can embrace all aspects of who you are, and doing so enriches the journey you walk with others.